 Duroflex commenced production and soon was bagging public sector and defence contracts.
 Sheela Foams started manufacturing in 1972.
 Kurlon tied up with Dupont and Sealy, both US-based companies for the manufacture of poly fibre and spring mattresses in 1998.
 A common manufacturing facility was set up at Dobersepet near Bangalore.
 In 2004 the company ventured beyond providing just the sleeping comfort of a mattress and extended its product range into the home comforts segment.

-Well heeled consumers who frequented western countries were the first converts.
-In a country where the local cotton ginner would sew a bed in days, branded mattress wouldn’t take roots so fast.
-But the opportunity was there and its was only a matter of time.
+Well-heeled consumers who frequented Western countries were the first converts.
+In a country where the local cotton ginner would sew a bed in days, branded mattresses wouldn’t take root so fast.
+But the opportunity was there and it was only a matter of time.
 Soon there were more players in the market.
-Real Innerspring Technologies (Sleepzone), Peps, Centuary, Prime Foam, MM Foam and the likes made a beeline.
-Foreign players such as Sealy, Tempur-Pedic, Serta, Hastens, Spring Air, Magniflex, and King Koil either tied up with Indian manufacturers or opened a distribution arrangement in India.
+Real Innerspring Technologies (Sleepzone), Peps, Centuary, Prime Foam, MM Foam and the like made a beeline.
+Foreign players such as Sealy, Tempur-Pedic, Serta, Hastens, Spring Air, Magniflex, and King Koil either tied up with Indian manufacturers or opened a distribution arrangements in India.

 Kurlon tied up with Dupont and Sealy, both US-based companies for the manufacture of poly fibre and spring mattresses in 1998.
 A common manufacturing facility near Bangalore.
 In 2004 the company ventured beyond providing just the sleeping comfort of a mattress and extended its product range into the home comforts segment.

-It took a couple of decades, not until late 90s did the market open up for branded beds and experimented with newer material.
-Memory foam made its debut in late 90s through early 2000s.
+It took a couple of decades, not until the late 90s did the market open up for branded beds and experimented with newer materials.
+Memory foam made its debut in the late 90s through the early 2000s.
 This new material could sense body heat and adjust itself to the contours of the spine.
-But it was expensive and had limited buyer universe.
+But it was expensive and had a limited buyer universe.
 It would take close to a decade for memory foam beds to be embraced as a mainstream product.

 Innovations in the industry